sandervanbree/braintime/README.md

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
 Two data structures are needed:

-- Clock time data: the to-be-warped data structure.
+- Clock time data: the data structure that will be warped closer to brain time.

-- Warping sources: the data structure used to warp, containing the to-be-selected warping signal.
+- Warping sources: the data structure used to warp clock time data, containing the to-be-selected warping signal.

 Warping sources may be independent of the clock time data, but can also be obtained from the clock time data.
 For example, the warping sources can be independent component analysis (ICA) components of the data.
 Or, for intracranial data, the warping source may be a set of local field potential channels.